Bottom Line Impact

 What We Did

-- Hub founder Todd Moss and colleague (now board member) Ben Leo proposed a new, consolidated development finance agency in a Center for Global Development brief in April 2011 and a full proposal in 2015.
+- Proposed a new, consolidated development finance agency.
+Todd Moss put forward the idea in a Center for Global Development brief in April 2011 and a full proposal in 2015.

-- Engaged current and former administration officials, congressional staffers, and development advocates on the idea over the course of seven years.
+- Built a coalition.
+We engaged administration officials, congressional staffers, and development advocates over the course of seven years.

-- Pressed for a new development finance agency to make project-level data public and machine-readable, and built a unique scraped database to show how it could work.
+- Pressed to make project-level data public and machine-readable.
+Todd and Ben built a unique scraped database to show how it could work.

-- Shaped and influenced the ideas, practical tools, and bipartisan support for the BUILD Act.
+- Shaped the advocacy push.
+Todd helped drive the ideas, practical tools, and bipartisan support for the BUILD Act.

-Huge win: New, consolidated $60 billion US development finance agency to help countries create jobs and expand energy
+Big Win: New $60 billion (now $205 billion) US development finance agency helps countries create jobs and expand energy.

-The BUILD Act established the DFC as the principal US tool for investing in energy infrastructure and supporting the energy transition in poor countries, replacing the Nixon-era Overseas Private Investment Corporation.
+The BUILD Act established the DFC as the principal US tool for investing in energy infrastructure and supporting the energy transition in poor countries.
 The new agency is:

 - More transparent.
-The bill requires detailed project-level data be made publicly available in a machine-readable format (something we had also pressed for and even built to show how it could work).
+The bill required detailed project-level data to be made publicly available in a machine-readable format (something we pressed for and demonstrated how it could work).

-- More competitive: New authorities such as equity and a grant window position the agency to move faster and more flexibly.
+- More competitive.
+New authorities to provide equity and grants enable the agency to move faster and more flexibly.

-- Congressional staffers, especially Andy Olson, Tom Mancinelli, Jimmy Walsh, and Andy Taylor.
+- Crucial congressional staffers, especially Andy Olson, Tom Mancinelli, Jimmy Walsh, and Andy Taylor.

 - National Security Council staff, notably Jim Mazzarella, Nadia Schadlow, and Clete Willems.